LayerDE/RC-Car/README.md

 - 5.8GHz Camera System
 - Some Electronic parts (3.3V Stepdown, Levelshifter, LED, Mosfet)
-- a PC to develop the code for you personal car and to make the settings for the EEPROM
+- a PC to develop the code for you personal car and to make the settings for the EEPROM In the final version alternate hardware will be usabe